subsquid/docs/docs/tutorials/ethereum-local-development.md

 #### 2. Configure Hardhat automining

-Then, open the `hardhat.config.ts` and add this in the `HardhatUserConfig` object:
+Then, open the `hardhat.config.ts` and replace the `HardhatUserConfig` object with this one:

 ```typescript
 const config: HardhatUserConfig = {